Jill Bonner

-Jill Christine Bonner (August 20, 1937 - July 29, 2021) was a British-American condensed matter physicist known for her research on the behavior of linear systems of antiferromagnetic particles.
+Jill Christine Bonner (20 August 1937 – 29 July 2021) was a British-American condensed matter physicist known for her research on the behavior of linear systems of antiferromagnetic particles.
 She was a professor of physics at the University of Rhode Island.

-Education
+Early life and education

 She attended Newland High School for Girls, a girls' grammar school, where she competed in the 440 yds and at university, being in the top five in the country.

 Bonner earned a bachelor's degree in 1959 and a Ph.D. in 1968 at King's College London.
 There, she was part of the laboratory of Cyril Domb, but her doctoral dissertation, Numerical studies on the linear Ising-Heisenberg model, involved research guided by Michael Fisher.
 Fisher writes that the idea for their work came from Domb, and that his paper with Bonner became one of his most cited (and hers).
 Although originally submitted to and published in Physical Review, it received a surprise rejection letter from another journal whose editor, Philip W. Anderson, had been given a preprint by Domb as an example of top current research.